holepunchto/pear-docs/cli.md

 ## `pear dev [dir]`

-A Pear project is launched in development mode.
+Launches a Pear project in development mode.

 Applications are loaded from the filesystem in development mode, whereas in production from the P2P data-structures.